Rightshifting In A Nutshell

 - The people doing the work must decide how the work works.

-- Alignment – and effectiveness – is a consequence of a shared, common purpose.
+- Alignment – and effectiveness – is a consequence of a shared, common (and emergent) purpose.

 - Management – the social technology invented around one hundred years ago – is dead.